As of July 17, 2015

 Accessing or using the Site or clicking on the checkbox to indicate your agreement to these terms and conditions constitutes acceptance of these terms for you and your child using the Site.

 From time to time, Shmoop may update or revise this Agreement without notice to Users.
 Users should be advised of this and review this Agreement on a regular basis.
-If Shmoop makes material changes to this Agreement, Shmoop will notify User by posting a notice on the Site and sending an email to the address Shmoop has on file for User.
+If Shmoop makes material changes to this Agreement, Shmoop will notify User by posting a notice on the Site or sending an email to the address Shmoop has on file for User.
 Please ensure this address remains current so User will receive updates.
 Any changes Shmoop makes will be effective immediately upon making such changes available on the Site or otherwise providing notice thereof.
 User agrees that continued use of the Site after such changes constitutes User’s acceptance of such changes.

 II.
 Shmoop's Services